 Nathalie – “For aspiring interior designers hoping to break into the industry, the most important thing to do is to get experience of working on projects from start to finish, preferably (to begin with) by working for a very good, experienced interior designer over a decent length of time.
 Once you have this experience under your belt, the next step is to prepare a really eye-catching and impressive portfolio.
 Always ask clients for testimonials at the end of each project to build up a positive reputation.”

-Emma H – “Do your homework on the practices in your local area, you’ll find they are all very different in style and will specialise in different areas such as boutique hotels, yachts, restaurants or private residential projects.
+Emma H – “Do your homework on the practices in your local area, you’ll find they are all very different in style and will specialize in different areas such as boutique hotels, yachts, restaurants or private residential projects.
 Make the most of any career advice you have at your disposal, perhaps from your school or university and build your network, join design groups and go to talks to meet like minded people.
-Familiarise yourself with Chelsea Harbour suppliers and visit trade shows for inspiration such as Decorex, 100% Design, Sleep or Design Junction.
-Follow your favourite designers on social media and interact as much as possible to build contacts and create a presence online.”
+Familiarize yourself with Chelsea Harbour suppliers and visit trade shows for inspiration such as Decorex, 100% Design, Sleep or Design Junction.
+Follow your favorite designers on social media and interact as much as possible to build contacts and create a presence online.”

 Kay – “My tip for anyone wanting to join an interior design practice is to do a course or degree in a field relevant to interior design.
 Intern at practices to gain professional experience which in turn will build up your portfolio.”

 Meghana – “The advice I would give anyone wanting to enter into the profession would be to research research research!
 Research and reinforce that you really do love interiors.
 Do up a room in your home, start looking at fabrics, furniture and lighting.
 Start to feel passionate and informed about what you see.
 Research courses and keep on top of trends.
 A reputable course will give you the right background and confidence to offer advice as a designer.
 Start creating mood boards on Pinterest, look at other designers on Instagram and follow design brands on twitter.